 As spring arrives so does the opportunity for fishing at Woods Lake and

 at on-site streams.
-Smallmouth bass, perch, pickerel,
+Rainbow and brook trout, smallmouth bass, perch, pickerel

 walk over state-owned land and offers additional fishing